 – Keeping thorough records of all engagements and interactions with involved parties;

 – Ensuring prompt follow-up until the matter at hand is resolved.

 The Confident Supervisor – Difficult Conversations Course

-If these guidelines sound like they might provide some reprieve from a dreaded talk, then Coggno has a course with your name on it, specially created by Training Today for just such an occasion: The Confident Supervisor – Difficult Conversations Course.
+If these guidelines sound like they might provide some reprieve from a dreaded talk, then Coggno has a online training course with your name on it, specially created by Training Today for just such an occasion: The Confident Supervisor – Difficult Conversations Course.

 It takes only 30 minutes to complete, but equips the course taker with some tried & tested advice that elaborate on the best ways to prepare for, engage with, and follow up on matters that require a difficult conversation.

 If you’ve got to do it, you might as well do it right from the start!